 The Bottom Line

 Toxic workplaces can cause problems and make employees' lives miserable.
-Make sure you do your best to temper toxicity in your workplace.
+Make sure to beware of the different elements that comprise it and take the appropriate measures to temper toxicity in your workplace.